aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
 Simply wait for package restore to complete and the warnings will go away

-## ASP.NET and Web Tools Known Issues
+## ASP.NET Core 2.0 and Web Tools Known Issues

 ### Certificate error when trying to apply EF migrations or using code generation